VIN1902/learning-js/02-core-concepts/03-modules.md

 ```
 - official ECMAScript Standard
 - Asynchronous
+- sets the node to use strict-mode by default

 # Setup ESM in node
 - all .js files by defualt are treated as CJS by node.